Supreme Court of Burundi

 The Judicial Chamber is sub-divided into two sections: a Section of First Instance (section du premier degré) and an Appellate Section (section d'appel).
 Attached is the National Department of Public Prosecutions.

 The Supreme Court may sit together with the Constitutional Court constituting the High Court of Justice which has special powers, such as the ability to try an incumbent president or government ministers for treason.

+History

+Article 94 of the 1962 constitution of the Kingdom of Burundi provided for a Supreme Court.
+The constitution gave the court sole competence over criminal cases against government ministers and members of the Parliament, as well as questions of constitutionality of laws and disputes between different branches of government.
+The court was given competence to retry decisions made by the judiciary before independence.
+An Accounts Court was brought into service as a special chamber of the Supreme Court in May 1975 to try cases of government corruption.